jeffzhan/UofT-Smart-Timetable-Generator/README.md

-# CSC207 Project - Group 95
+# UofT Smart Timetable Geneator

-#### Group Members: Tushar, John, Zeeshan, Mayushan, Arsal, Wahhab, Maroosh, Jeffery
+#### The Team: Tushar, John, Zeeshan, Mayushan, Arsal, Wahhab, Maroosh, Jeffery
-#### Project: UofT Timetable Generator

-About our Project: The program allows users to get auto-generated timetables based on their inputted Arts & Science courses.
-The user should be given the option to filter/prioritize by certain traits and tags  (e.g. by preferred day, time, professor ratings, and course-density) for the timetable options.
+About our project: The program allows users to have timetables generated for them, conflict-free, based on their inputted Arts & Science courses.
+The user has the option to filter/prioritize the resulting timetable pool by certain traits and tags  (e.g. by preferred day, time, professor ratings, and course-density) for the timetable options.

+This project was built with SOLID Architecture and clean code at the forefront of our development process in order to get experience with such practices and ensure a stable, scalable, and modular application.

+## Features
+- Search feature equipped with autocomplete for all UofT Arts & Science Courses based on selected year and semester
+- Timetable Persistence to save preferred timetables
+- Visualization of timetables and tags/filters through UI
+- Generation of timetables based on input courses
+- Access to the Arts & Science API to access courses
+- Access to the RateMyProf API to access professor ratings
+- Sort timetables by Timetable Tags and Filters
+- Sort timetables by Waitlist and RateMyProf features

-## Project Details
+## Technical Details

 - **Entities**
     - **Course.java**: Data Class that stores the information for a given course.